fiaasco/fiaas/README.md

 To delete something you created, set delete: True and use the deleteresources playbook to remove them.

 Important:
 Always use a fully qualified domainname in your inventory when you define a server, the same fqdn will also be configured as the server hostname (`hostname -f`) if that's not already the case.
-Don't forget that a default "admin vhost" is added with the servername "{{ inventory\_hostname }}", so you won't be be able to add an additional vhost with the fqdn of your server.
+Don't forget that a default "admin vhost" is added with the servername "{{ inventory\_hostname }}", so you won't be able to add an additional vhost with the fqdn of your server.
+Per default a Letsencrypt certificate will be requested for the server FQDN, if you are behind a firewall or run in vagrant, configure adminhost\_ssl and use selfsigned or commercial instead of letsencrypt.

 Support
 =======